S-Lowes/Code-Institute-MS3/README.md

 ![MyRecipes](documentation/user_journey/uj_myrecipes.png)

-1. If the user then decides to create a recipe they can click the create recipe tab in the navbar or the button on myrecipes.
+1. If the user then decides to create a recipe they can click the create recipe tab in the navbar or the button on 'My Recipes'.
 1. This brings them to the creation page.
 This Dynamic form allows the user to add ingredients and instructions dynamically.
 1. Once the recipe is created it will appear in their 'My Recipes' tab.
 1. They can edit and delete any recipe that they make.

 ![Creation](documentation/user_journey/uj_create.png)

-1. If the user wishes to either search for their own recipe or for something another user has created they can do so from the search page.
+1. If the user wishes to either search for their own recipe or for one created by another user, they can do so from the search page.
 This is reached by clicking 'Search Recipes' in the navbar.

 ![Search](documentation/user_journey/uj_search.png)